tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Random forest evaluation results](Images/stu-random-forest-1.png)

-Explain to students that it can be observed that model´s accuracy is better than the one obtained using decision trees (`0.89`), in combination to the confusion matrix results and the precision and recall values, we could conclude that using random forest is better to predict fraudulent loan applications.
+Tell students that it can be observed that the model´s accuracy is better than the one obtained using decision trees (`0.89`), in combination to the confusion matrix results and the precision and recall values, we could conclude that using random forest is better to predict fraudulent loan applications.

 * The features importance is retrieved from the random forest model using the `feature_importances_` attribute.
 Finally, the top 10 most important features are displayed.